LIVE IN TOKYO

 1 to 11: Tokyo, Budo-Kan Hall, June 30, 1966

-A very famous Beatles concert, often wrongly dated July 2, 1966.
-This japanese bootleg was probably the first release of the show, that originated an incredible number of further records.
+A well-known Beatles concert, frequently misdated on July 2, 1966.
+This Japanese bootleg was probably the first release of the show, and sparked a large number of subsequent records.

-The original japanese version had several releases between late 1971 and 1974.
+The original japanese version had several releases between early 1972 and 1980.

-According to a japanese collector, LIVE IN TOKYO was produced in 1971 by the Beatles Cine Club from a stolen tape.
+According to a japanese collector, LIVE IN TOKYO was produced in late 1971 or, more likely, early 1972 by the Beatles Cine Club from a stolen tape.
 The bootlegger sold it out of his record shop.
 He sent copies to American bootleggers, who later released their versions.
 Several pressings are reported.
-The company used to cut new masters for each if its repressings.
+For each repressing, the company used to create new masters.

 1. Matrix number OG-545.
-Late 1971.
-The very first pressing was said to have blank label, and the records were sold without any cover.
+Early 1972.
+The very first pressing was said to have had blank labels, and the records were sold without any cover.
 They had a small number on the label, handwritten in pencil so it could be erased later.
-This was done to avoid paying a 15% tax: with the blank label, the records were considered samples and the tax was only 5%.
+This was done to avoid paying a 15% tax: with the blank labels, the records were considered samples and the tax was only 5%.

-Other sources report that all the records came with the red label and the insert as described in #2.
-However, it cannot be excluded that only a few pre-release copies were sold at the record shop, and that then the regular pressing with red label and insert (#2 here) was produced.
+Other sources report that all the records came with the red label and the insert described in #2 here below.
+However, it cannot be excluded that only a few pre-release copies were sold at the record shop, and that then the regular pressing with the red label and insert (#2 here) was produced.

 2a.
 Matrix number OG-545.
 Early 1972 (photo below the title).
-Soon after the first pressing, the records were distributed with a red label with track listing and had a white jacket with an insert with shots from their visit to Japan, and track listings.
-Machine-inscribed matrix is OG-545-A 1B / OG-545-B 1B
+The records were distributed with a red label with the track listing , in a white jacket with an insert with shots from their visit to Japan, and the track listings.
+The machine-inscribed matrix is OG-545-A 1B / OG-545-B 1B.

 3. Matrix number OG-569.
 1972.
 White blank label and insert as #2.